 Today, Curtin University Department of Exploration Geophysics provides specialist geophysics training and offers an internationally recognised, professional degree in geophysics.

-We are a dedicated team of highly respected, professional trainers and researchers to provide you with all the skills and training you need to become a fully qualified geophysicist.
+We are a dedicated team of highly respected, professional trainers and researchers who will provide you with all the skills and training you need to become a fully qualified geophysicist.

 When you complete your geophysics degree with us you will be able to gain admission to the following prestigious societies: